 Vowels: A/a, E/e, I/i, O/o, U/u

-Consonants: J/j, K/k, L/l, M/m, N/n, P/p, S/s, T/t, W/w, V/v, Ŋ/ŋ, D/d, R/r (alveolar flap)
+Consonants: J/j, K/k, L/l, M/m, N/n, P/p, S/s, T/t, W/w, V/v, Ŋ/ŋ, D/d, R/r (alveolar flap), Kh/kh, X/x

 Two consonants nor vowels can be touching.
-J follows neither either of these rules but J cannot touch 2 consonants on either side or itself.
+J follows neither of these rules but J cannot touch 2 consonants on either side or itself.
 So Nja us fine but Njn is not, Aja is also fine, but Jj is not

-Languages Used--
+Google Translate Languages Used--

 Tok Pisin